DannyBoyNYC/5-D3-bar-chart/readme.md

   .text(yAccessor);
 ```

-We can use the CSS text-anchor property to horizontally align our text — this is a much simpler solution than compensating for text width when we set the x attribute.
+Use the CSS text-anchor property to horizontally align the text — this is a much simpler solution than compensating for text width when we set the x attribute.

 ```js
 const barText = binGroups